BCDevOps/openshift-wiki/docs/DB/PostgresqlCrashLoopTupleError.md

+---
+description: Issue and Fix for a Postgres crash loop caused by 'tuple concurrently updated' error
+---
 Author: Wade Barnes
+# Postgres Crash Loop Error and Solution
 ## Fixing a Postgres crash loop caused by a `tuple concurrently updated` error

 If a Postgres database pod gets terminated unexpectedly it can trigger a crash loop with the following log signature.